Sarenaoberoi/AgentBasedModeling/oct1.md

 <img width="329" alt="Screen Shot 2020-10-16 at 8 28 09 PM" src="https://user-images.githubusercontent.com/60228365/96366788-ee029a00-1117-11eb-9c47-c4509f405214.png">

 Lastly, I have also inserted a screenshot of my final accuracy.
-As you can see, the accuracy is very low at approximatley 17.
+As you can see, the accuracy is very low at approximatley 17.31.
+Although the accuracy is low,